The 8th Wonder of the World?All hail the Goddess and her Ayurvedic healing qualities!

 Butterfly Pea Flower has a sacred history of healing

-It is used throughout South and Southeast Asia in ritual offerings, and is said to symbolize a perfect union with the divine.
+It is used throughout Southeast Asia in ritual offerings, and is said to symbolize a perfect union with the divine.
 An Ayurvedic brain tonic, the flowers are intentionally grown in temples in India to be used in Hindu worship to pay homage to the goddess Durga, the Lord Shiva, and Aparajita, the “destroyer” form of the goddess Durga.

 So deep and rich is her hue that she has come to be known as “Krishna light”.